My Toolbox

 • UHU Color Glue StickGlue stick.
 It’s the cheapest glue but yet it is very versatile.
 I use it a lot for attaching fabric and papers to chipboard and cardboard.
 I am not very particular with the brand of glue stick I am using, however the features of the UHU Color Glue Stick are great.
 The glue has a purple hue when you apply it to the surface, so you can tell the surface is completely coated, yet it dries clear.

 • Kokuyo Dot'n'Roller Dispenser Permanent Tape runner.
-The best brand I have used so far is Kokuyo which provides a sturdy bond, yet can be removed easily by rubbing it off the project.
+The best tape I have used so far is Scotch ATG which provides a sturdy bond, is easy to use and you don’t need to replace the cartridge several time during one project.

-• Terrifically Tacky Tape Double sided tape.
+• Double sided tape.
 I use this type of adhesive any time I want to make sure the bond is strong and sturdy.
-I am really impressed with Provo Craft’s Terrifically Tacky Tape.
+I am really impressed with that “magical” red tape.
 It definitely gets the job done and is sold in a variety of widths, starting from 1/8″ wide which is perfect for tag books and interactive cards.

 • Mini Glue Dots Glue dots.
 These are great for attaching buttons and flowers and small chipboard items to your project.
 Their look may be deceiving, but don’t let their size full you.
 They are very sturdy and everything you attach with them is going to stay attached.
 The glue dots can be found in various sizes and also in different applicators, for your convenience.